-The Afghan Hound is known to be one of the oldest breeds in the world and are genetically similar to the Saluki.
+The Afghan Hound is one of the oldest breeds globally and is genetically similar to the Saluki.
 They are referred to as basal breeds.
 This means they have had the highest percentage influence over modern-day dog breeds and their genetics.

-These are resistant dogs that are characteristically often intelligent, active and independent.
-Their instincts can be stronger to protect or hunt in what they consider their territory.
-In Afghanistan they have been known as a Tazi.
+These are resistant dogs that are temperamentally often intelligent, active and independent.
+They have a pronounced prey drive.
+In Afghanistan, they have been known as a Tazi.

-It is estimated that Afghan Hounds have been around for 8000 years and as the name suggests their origin are the high mountains and deserts in Afghanistan.
+It is estimated that Afghan Hounds have been around for 8000 years, and as the name suggests, their origin is the high mountains and deserts in Afghanistan.
 They're sighthounds meaning they hunt with sight and speed rather than scent and endurance like other dog friends.
 Have you ever tried sneaking up on a sight hound?
-Its almost impawsible!
-Whilst humans have a vision field of 180 degrees, sight hounds have an impressive 270-degrees.
-They were bred to hunt gazelle, deer or smaller game.
+It's almost impossible!
+Whilst humans have a visual field of 180 degrees, sighthounds have an impressive 270-degrees.
+They were bred to hunt gazelle, deer or more minor game.

-Sighthounds are also very fast, build to run and survive in extreme conditions.
+Sighthounds are also very fast, built to run and survive extreme conditions.
 An Afghan Hound should never be overweight, as it would be detrimental to their health.

-These very beautiful dogs have been brought to England in the late 1800s for the first time and caught the eye of people straight away.
-They were almost seen as dog aristocrats with their long, dignified neck, their long coat and their all-knowingly expression.
-No wonder they started to become popular pets which were bred for their long silky coat.
-Back then they were called Barukhzy Hounds.
-Unfortunately, the strain of this dog became extinct during the first world war when all breeding came to a sudden halt.
+These beautiful dogs were brought to England in the late 1800s for the first time and caught people's eye straight away.
+They were almost seen as dog aristocrats with their long, dignified necks, long coat, and all-knowingly expression.
+No wonder they started to become popular pets bred for their long silky fur.
+Back then, they were called Barukhzy Hounds.
+But unfortunately, the strain of this dog became extinct during the first world war when all breeding came to a sudden halt.

 The British Kennel Club recognises 22 colours of Afghan Hounds.
 Some of them are the following: Black, white, black and tan, blue, brindle, gold or cream.
-An outstanding feature is their long neck which is long, strong with a proud carriage of the head.
-Their coat is also outstanding.
+An outstanding feature is their prolonged neck which is long and strong with a proud head carriage.
+Their coat is also exceptional.
 In terms of the breed standard, the coat should develop naturally.
 We would require a whole blog post just to describe the grooming process of the Afghan Hound.
-Its hard work to keep the coat silky and shiny.
-Once the coat has been neglected, it will take a long time to re-grow it and bring it back to certain standards.
-Lets leave this to the pros!
+It's hard work to keep the coat silky and shiny.
+Once the coat has been neglected, it will take a long time to re-grow it back to specific standards.
+Let's leave this to the pros!

-The average life span is 10-12 years although 15 is not unusual.
+The average life span of an Afghan Hound is 10-12 years, although 15 is not unusual.

 What is it like to live with an Afghan Hound?

 Early training and a certain firmness are crucial for a healthy relationship with your Afghan Hound.
 They can be independent characters at times and wary of strangers.
 Often described as aloof at first.
 You need to gain your Afghans Hound trust.
-Early socialisation is important to have a socialised dog in the future.
+Early socialisation is vital to having a socialised dog in the future.
 That said, they can be stubborn, so training is a challenge.

-As many dogs, they're highly sensitive to harsh corrections.
+Like many dogs, they're susceptible to harsh corrections.
 Find out what makes your Afghan Hound happy and use this as positive reinforcement for training.
-It won't be easy as they are stubborn when it comes to training.
-Unfortunately, there is several articles that put them down as being "dumb".
+It won't be easy as they are stubborn when training.
+Unfortunately, several articles put them down as being "dumb".
 That is not true.
-Afghan Hounds are highly intelligent, just need a motivation and a committed dog owner as they have a mind of their own.
-Once you form that bond, it will be a rewarding experience for the two of you.
+Afghan Hounds are highly intelligent; they just need motivation and a committed dog owner as they have a mind of their own.
+Once you form that bond, it will be a rewarding experience for both of you.

-At home, they’re usually calm and true coach-potatoes if their exercise needs are met.
-If they trust you and have build a relationship, they will love cuddles and lean into you to be near you.
-They’re very balanced dogs with a calm nature and will suit people with a similar nature.
-They certainly can have a clownish side to them.
+They're usually calm and true coach-potatoes at home if their exercise needs are met.
+If they trust you and have to build a relationship, they will love cuddles and lean into you.
+Afghan Hounds have a very balanced temperament with a calm nature and will suit people with a similar personality.
+They certainly can have a clownish side to them as well.
 Afghan Hounds are gentle and will be a loyal best friend to you.
 The bond you share will be one of a kind.

-The grooming is a time-consuming matter.
+Grooming is a time-consuming matter.
 If you re-read the blog title, we said that the Afghan Hound is not for the faint-hearted dog lover.
 You must have the time to groom the Afghan Hounds coat.
-We are assuming that only true Afghan Hound lover would opt for this breed anyway.
-Owners say that if they did miss a week of grooming, it took triple the time to groom the hound the week after.
+We assume that only true Afghan Hound lovers would opt for this breed anyway.
+Owners say that if they did miss a week of grooming, it took triple the time to groom the Hound the week after.

 The long coat is the hallmark of this dog.
-Some coats tend to mat more than others (cotton coats) so the coat texture does vary from one hound to the other.
+Some coats tend to mat more than others (cotton coats), so the coat texture does vary from one Hound to the other.
 Then there is also a difference in coat texture if an Afghan has been spayed or neutered.
-A puppy Afghan needs also a different sort of groom than an adult Afghan.
+An Afghan puppy also needs a different groom than an adult Afghan.

 Afghan Hound temperament in a nutshell